Bisexuality: Perceptions and discrimination

-Like people of other LGBT sexualities, bisexuals often face discrimination.
+Like people of other LGBTQ sexualities, bisexuals often face discrimination.
 In addition to the discrimination associated with homophobia, bisexuals frequently contend with discrimination from gay men, lesbians, and straight society around the word bisexual and bisexual identity itself.
 The belief that everyone is bisexual (especially women as opposed to men), or that bisexuality does not exist as a unique identity, is common.
 This stems from two views: In the heterosexist view, people are presumed to be sexually attracted to the opposite sex, and it is sometimes reasoned that a bisexual person is simply a heterosexual person who is sexually experimenting.
 In the monosexist view, it is believed that people cannot be bisexual unless they are equally sexually attracted to both sexes, regulating sexual orientation to being about the sex or gender one prefers.
 In this view, people are either exclusively homosexual (gay/lesbian) or exclusively heterosexual (straight), closeted homosexual people who wish to appear heterosexual, or heterosexuals who are experimenting with their sexuality.
 Assertions that one cannot be bisexual unless equally sexually attracted to both sexes, however, are disputed by various researchers, who have reported bisexuality to fall on a continuum, like sexuality in general.

 Male bisexuality is particularly presumed to be non-existent, with sexual fluidity studies adding to the debate.
 In 2005, researchers Gerulf Rieger, Meredith L. Chivers, and J. Michael Bailey used penile plethysmography to measure the arousal of self-identified bisexual men to pornography involving only men and pornography involving only women.
 Participants were recruited via advertisements in gay-oriented magazines and an alternative paper.
 They found that the self-identified bisexual men in their sample had genital arousal patterns similar to either homosexual or heterosexual men.
 The authors concluded that "in terms of behavior and identity, bisexual men clearly exist", but that male bisexuality had not been shown to exist with respect to arousal or attraction.
 Some researchers hold that the technique used in the study to measure genital arousal is too crude to capture the richness (erotic sensations, affection, admiration) that constitutes sexual attraction.
 The National Gay and Lesbian Task Force called the study and The New York Times coverage of it flawed and biphobic.